RamenBuddha/unipath/README.md

 ## Instructions
-To run open terminal and type:
+To run open terminal in the unipath folder and type:
 ```sh
 pip install -r req.txt
 python ui.py
 ```
+Make sure you have pip installed!

 Be sure that the Wikipedia page you wish to use has this tabular format: